 - For Year 11 students in 2015, there is a positive relationship between attending school and the probability of achieving NCEA level 1.

-- The percentage of students attending school regularly (defined in this report as more than 90 percent of half-days) increased in Term 2, 2015 compared to Term 2, 2014
+- The percentage of students attending school regularly (defined in this report as more than 90 percent of half-days) decreased in Term 2, 2016 compared to Term 2, 2015.

 - Māori students had the lowest levels of regular school attendance.
-However, the rate has been increasing for the last two years.
 Asian students had the highest levels of regular school attendance.

 - A higher proportion of primary and intermediate school students attend regularly than students at secondary schools.